In the previous posts on the series of this chronicles, we have learnt (contrary to the acclaimed falsehood) that:

 - There were in existence different traditional administrations with great followership before the arrival of the Foreigners.

 - Africa had her unique culture and values.

-Although these dint come without internal conflicts, war and disputes relating to land, trade, and dynastic rivalry.
+Although these din’t come without internal conflicts, war and disputes relating to land, trade, and dynastic rivalry.
 The British, thus came as a mediator in the midst of those challenges.
 These, the British government, rode on until colonialisation and beyond.

-Read also: Tribes and Culture in Nigeria.
+Read about different Tribes and Culture in Nigeria here.

 All said and done.
 We are here now as the giants that we are.
-Although our values have changed- the traditional set ups and norms are weakened.
+Although our values have changed; the traditional set ups and norms are weakened.
 And we have all embraced the ‘black suit and tie’.
 That this evolution is a good or bad one is a subject for another day.